alex-bochkov/ec2-console/README.md

 A Windows Forms desktop application that duplicates the most common functions of the AWS EC2 Console.
 Fully based on the official AWS .NET SDK using .NET 5.0.

+# < The project is currently at an early stage of development >

 ## Key Features
 1. Faster than the official AWS Console.
 2. Dense interface with everything you need on one screen.